 The next level of appeals is to the Academic Appeals Committee.
-Procedures for this appeal are outlined in the University Of Utah Code Of Student Rights and Responsibilities (see link above).
+Procedures for this appeal are outlined in the University of Utah Code of Student Rights and Responsibilities.

 Grade appeals and appeals of academic decisions typically succeed only if the student can show that the grade or decision was "arbitrary and capricious".
 For example, if the grade was not based on course grading policies stated in the syllabus, this can be grounds for a successful appeal.
 Similarly, if comprehensive examinations or their evaluation did not follow departmental policies, an appeal might be successful.
 Appeals are usually not successful when they involve questioning academic standards or faculty member's academic judgment.
 Both student and instructors who are involved in appeals should provide documentation and evidence to support their perspectives.